dataforseo/TypeScriptClient/docs/classes/KnowledgeGraphImagesElement.md

 > `optional` **domain**: `string`

-Defined in: main.ts:29679
+Defined in: main.ts:29687

-domain in SERP of the Ad element
+domain in SERP of the ad element

 #### Implementation of